-Spring is in the air – and so are allergens.
-And also bacteria, mold, and virus-causing germs.
-But we aren’t talking about the air outside; we’re talking about the air inside your home.
+Spring is in the air – and so is pollen.
+And also dust, bacteria, and virus-causing germs.
+But we aren’t talking about outdoor air; we’re talking about the air inside your home.

 Read more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
 Here are some other suggestions from Peachtree Service Experts: